Love & Hip Hop: Atlanta season 3

 The third season of the reality television series Love & Hip Hop: Atlanta aired on VH1 from May 5, 2014 until September 8, 2014.
-The show was primarily filmed in Atlanta, Georgia.
+The season was primarily filmed in Atlanta, Georgia.
 It was executively produced by Mona Scott-Young for Monami Entertainment, Toby Barraud and Stefan Springman for Eastern TV, and Susan Levison, Nina L. Diaz, Brad Abramson and Danielle Gelfand for VH1.

 The series chronicles the lives of several women and men in the Atlanta area, involved in hip hop music.
 It consists of 20 episodes, including a three-part reunion special hosted by Sommore.

 Production

 On April 14, 2014, VH1 announced that Love & Hip Hop: Atlanta would be returning for a third season on May 5, 2014.
 With the exception of Traci Steele, who was fired from the show, and K. Michelle, who left to join the cast of Love & Hip Hop: New York, all main cast members from the previous season returned.
 Waka Flocka Flame's long time girlfriend Tammy Rivera was added to the main cast.
 Lil Scrappy's girlfriend Adiz "Bambi" Benson, Mimi's boyfriend Nikko London, Joseline's former friend Dawn Heflin and Waka's mother Deb Antney joined the supporting cast, along with Waka Flocka Flame, Yung Joc, aspiring actress Erica Pinkett, Kalenna Harper, her husband Tony "T." Vick and Benzino's girlfriend Althea Heart.